Karma: In Jainism

 This emphasis on reaping the fruits only of one's own karma was not restricted to the Jainas; both Hindus and Buddhist writers have produced doctrinal materials stressing the same point.
 Each of the latter traditions, however, developed practices in basic contradiction to such belief.
 In addition to shrardha (the ritual Hindu offerings by the son of deceased), we find among Hindus widespread adherence to the notion of divine intervention in ones fate, while Buddhists eventually came to propound such theories like boon-granting bodhisattvas, transfer of merit and like.
-Only Jainas have been absolutely unwilling to allow such ideas to penetrate their community, despite the fact that there must have been tremendous amount of social pressure on them to do so.
+Only the Jainas have been absolutely unwilling to allow such ideas to penetrate their community, despite the fact that there must have been tremendous amount of social pressure on them to do so.

 The relationship between the soul and karma, states Padmanabh Jaini, can be explained with the analogy of gold.
 Like gold is always found mixed with impurities in its original state, Jainism holds that the soul is not pure at its origin but is always impure and defiled like natural gold.
 One can exert effort and purify gold, similarly, Jainism states that the defiled soul can be purified by proper refining methodology.
 Karma either defiles the soul further, or refines it to a cleaner state, and this affects future rebirths.
 Karma is thus an efficient cause (nimitta) in Jain philosophy, but not the material cause (upadana).
 The soul is believed to be the material cause.

 The key points where the theory of karma in Jainism can be stated as follows: